+Figure 1—figure supplement 2.
+RNA isolation protocols.
+The PCA plot shows the effect of the RNA isolation protocols.
+The scatter plot of PC1 (x-axis) and PC2 (y-axis) shows GR muscle from five individuals from which RNA was isolated using two RNA isolation protocols.

+Figure 1—figure supplement 3.
+The overview of RNA-seq samples.
+An X indicates samples that are not present in the final transcriptome dataset.
+Fastq files available from the European Genome Archive, Dataset ID: EGAS00001005904.

+Figure 1—figure supplement 4.
+The quality control and batch correction of RNA-seq data.
+A-B) Scatter plots of PC1 (x-axis) and PC2 (y-axis) before (A) and after (B) batch correction.
+Each dot presents a sample labeled by muscle tissue.
+Each library preparation batch is shown with a different color.
+The re-sequenced batch is denoted in black.
+C-D) Box plots show the analysis of variance before (C) and after (D) batch correction.
+Y-axis shows the percentage of variance explained by different factors.
+The x-axis shows the known biological (muscle and individual, shown in green) and technical (RIN score, concentration, batch, library size, shown in red) factors.
+The RNA isolation protocol effect is captured in the individual effect.

-Supplementary Figure S2.
-Cell type composition differences between muscles.
-A) The heatmap shows the differences between each pair of muscles.
+Figure 2—figure supplement 1.
+Cell type composition pairwise comparison between muscles.
+The heatmap shows the differences between each pair of muscles.
 The statistically significant variation between muscles was tested by ANOVA followed by the post-hoc pairwise comparisons.
 Each row corresponds to a pairwise comparison, and each column shows a cell type.
 Color-coded cells show the corresponding t-ratio for the differences in eigenvalue of a cell type in each pairwise comparison.
 The significant differences (Tukey p-value < 0.05) are colored red (significantly higher eigenvalues in muscle M1) or blue (significantly higher eigenvalues in muscle M2).
 The non-significant differences are colored from pink (relatively higher eigenvalues in M1) to light blue (relatively higher eigenvalues in M1).

-B) Each boxplot shows the eigenvalues of a cell types across different muscles.
+Figure 2—figure supplement 2.
+Cell types’ eigenvalues.
+Each boxplot shows the eigenvalues of a cell types across different muscles.
 The boxes reflect the median and interquartile range.

-Supplementary Figure S3.
-Myofiber composition differences between muscles.
-The heatmap shows the differences between each pair of muscles.
+Figure 3—figure supplement 1.
+The association of myofiber clusters with MyHC expression, and myofiber composition differences between muscles.
+A) Scatterplots show correlation between the proportion of the assigned myofibers per cluster and MyHC isoform normalized expression levels.
+MYH2 codes for MyHC2A, MYH7 codes for MyHC1 and MYH1 codes for MyHC2X.
+B) The heatmap shows the differences between each pair of muscles.
 The statistically significant variation between muscles was tested by ANOVA followed by the post-hoc pairwise comparisons.
 Each row corresponds to a myofiber cluster, and each column shows a pairwise comparison.
 Color-coded cells show the corresponding t-ratio for the differences in proportions of myofiber in each pairwise comparison.
 The significant differences (Tukey p-value < 0.05) are colored red (significantly higher proportions in muscle M1) or blue (significantly higher proportions in muscle M2).
 The non-significant differences are colored from pink (relatively higher proportions in M1) to light blue (relatively higher proportions in M1).